 Aircraft not on the list and why

-Pipers (Archer, Worrier, Cherokee) are just boring in my mind.
-Being a low wing, they are also more prone to vapour lock issues when using auto fuel.
+Pipers (Archer, Worrier, Cherokee) are almost as common as Cessna’s and are easily rented.
+They are good trainers but most people want to step up to something a bit more sexy if they are buying.
+Being a low wing, they are also more prone to vapor lock issues when using auto fuel.
 It seems though that there are STC’s available but they usually require the installation of an additional fuel pump which needs to run all the time.
+There is now a 155 HP Diesel model called the Archer DLX which is stated to get 120 knots on 25 L an hour.

-Cirrus aircraft (SR20 SR22) are comparatively expensive to other aircraft, burn a lot of fuel, and don’t have that good of a useful load.
-They do fly a bit faster though.
+Cirrus aircraft (SR20 SR22) are comparatively expensive to other aircraft, burn more fuel, and don’t have a great useful load.
+They do fly a bit faster though and have the magic parachute which is intended to put our wives at ease.

-Early models of Tecnam aircraft (P2002, P2004) are just plain ugly.
+Sorry but Tecnam aircraft (P2002, P2004) are just plain ugly.
 The later models (P2008,P2010) are slightly better looking but the P2008 is underpowered with the Rotax engine and the P2010 is just a new looking Cessna 172 for about the same money.
-Admittedly it does have some redeeming features like a lighter composite/metal build, a Garmin G1000 instrument panel and an engine that runs on auto fuel without STC, but I still would take a Diamond DA40 NG any day.
+Admittedly they do have some redeeming features like a lighter airframe, a Garmin G1000 instrument panel and an engine that runs on auto fuel without STC, but I still would take a Diamond DA40 any day.